ranaasamir/BI18/README.md

 Yousef Hamdy :A music addict who loves to explore.

+Mona Askary : A BI student who loves running and food.

 The purpose of the repository is to gather information about the authors of the whole tutorial.